Town Charter Amendments 2026

 CCA 2026 Platform for Charlestown Our Economy – Our Environment – Our Future The Charlestown Citizens Alliance (CCA)* is committed to enhancing the overall quality of life for all Charlestown […]

-Craig, a US Army and RI National Guard Veteran, studied History and Plant Sciences at URI.
-He has worked for URI for 40 years, currently as Grounds Superintendent.
+Craig, a US Army and RI National Guard Veteran, has lived his entire life in South County.
+He studied History and Plant Sciences at URI.
+Now retired, he worked for URI for over 40 years.
 As a member of the Chariho School Committee for 11 years, Craig has been instrumental in the positive direction Chariho has taken, with Chariho High School being ranked among the top 10 schools in the state.
 Craig believes Chariho should continue striving for excellence, while balancing the costs and needs of students.